ISO 15022: Transition from ISO 7775 to ISO 15022

 ISO 15022 replaces the previous securities messaging standard ISO 7775.
 It provides two syntaxes: one compatible with the preceding standards, and one fairly compatible with EDIFACT.
 ISO 20022 is the successor to ISO 15022.

 SWIFT is the registration authority for ISO 15022.
 In SWIFT financial messages, the standard is applied to variety of message types.

-ISO 15022 was developed in 1995 to provide the securities industry with a better tool to create message standards.
+ISO 15022 was developed in 1992, in London, to provide the securities industry with a better tool to create message standards.
 The previous standard ISO 7775 contained the actual message standards themselves (like the SWIFT message types MT 520 or MT 534), which did not make it easy to make changes to these standards (because each time one needs to pass a number of time-consuming standard cycles).
 To avoid this, ISO 15022 does not contain the actual messages, but contains a set of rules and guidelines to build messages.
 If these rules and guidelines are adhered to (checked by the registration authority) the resulting message (format) is automatically an ISO 15022-compliant standard.
 Examples are the MT103, MT202 Cov, MT540, MT542, MT548, etc.